 - a.
 Interim suspension may be imposed: 1) to ensure the safety and well-being of members of the University community or preservation of University property; or 2) if the student poses an ongoing threat of disruption of, or interference with, the normal operations of the University. - b.
-During the interim suspension, a student shall be denied access to the residence halls and/or to the campus (including classes) and/or to all other University activities or privileges for which the student might otherwise be eligible, as the Dean of Students or designee may determine to be appropriate. - c.
+During the interim suspension, a student shall be denied access to the residence halls and/or to the campus and/or to all other University activities or privileges (including ongoing participation in classes) for which the student might otherwise be eligible, as the Dean of Students or designee may determine to be appropriate. - c.
 A student will be notified in writing of this action, and the reasons for the interim suspension. - d.
-The student may, within two (2) business days of the imposition of the interim suspension, petition the Dean of Students or designee for reinstatement.
-The petition must be in writing, and must include supporting documentation or information that the student does not pose, or no longer poses, a significant risk of substantial harm to the health or safety of others or to property.
-A decision on such petition will be reached and communicated without undue delay by the Dean of Students or designee. - e.
+The student may, within five (5) business days of the imposition of the interim suspension, petition the Dean of Students or designee for reinstatement.
+The petition must be in writing, and must include supporting documentation or information that the student does not pose, or no longer poses, a significant risk of the concerns identified by the Dean of Students in accordance with this procedure.
+The Dean of Students may exclude information that is not relevant in accordance with normal procedures/practices for the student conduct process and seek appropriate third-party assistance when deemed to be warranted by the University.
+A decision on this petition will be reached and communicated without undue delay by the Dean of Students or designee.
+A single petition under this process will serve as a student's sole opportunity for an appeal of the interim suspension prior to the conclusion of the regular conduct process. - e.
 This interim suspension does not replace the regular conduct process which will proceed on the normal schedule, up to and through a conduct hearing, if required.
 This interim suspension shall remain in effect until the conclusion of a full hearing and administrative decision, including the appeal process.